paulb466/WEB_SCRAPING_kijiji_website/README.md

 This is my script to web scrape the kijiji.ca website for any new items im looking for.
+It searches the website approx every 3 mins.
 When a new item is found it is sent to a Telegram bot I have set up that is only used for web scraping alerts.<br><br>
 I store the kijiji web pages of items I want to be updated on new items for on my postgres database.
 I also store key words I dont want new messages for.<br><br>